 Scorpius nodded.
-He knew the Hermione was Muggle-born.
-He thought it was cool that Muggles had so many devices that magic folk lacked and he liked most of them.
+He knew that Hermione was Muggle-born.
+He thought it was cool that Muggles had so many devices that magic folk lacked, and he liked most of them.
 An odd beat passed.
 "Um… What's it like to drive?"

 On the inside, Hermione was laughing.

-"It's beautiful," Scor said of the vehicle.
+"It's beautiful," Scorpius said of the vehicle.
 "What is it?"

 "It's a Subaru Sedan," Hermione answered.
 "It's a very safe car.
 Our other car is a Subaru Outback.
 Shall I teach you the basics?"

 Scorpius, still drooling over the car, nodded.
 He slid into the passenger's seat while Hermione got in the driver's seat.
 Hugo and a reluctant Rose sat in back.
 "Are you sure about this, Scor?"
 Rose asked.

 Hermione grasped the steering wheel and looked at him.
 "This is what controls the car.
 It turns the wheels outside.
 This," she continued, pointing to the gearshift, "allows you to put the car in different positions.
 For example, this one lets you back up."
 Hermione switched gears and backed the car out of the driveway.
 She put it back into drive.
 "Now we can drive the car."

 Scorpius ate up every bit of information Hermione gave him.
 When they'd been gone for forty-five minutes, Hermione felt it was time to hand over the wheel.

 "Are you sure you're ready for it?" she asked the blond boy.